ChristineBlume/SleepCycles/README.md

 `files` numeric vector indicating which files in ‘p’ to process.
 Default: NA
 `filetype` character indicating file type of the files containing the sleep staging results.
-Can be “txt” (default) or “vmrk” (i.e., marker files for Brain Vision Analyzer Software).
+Can be “txt” (default) or “csv” or “vmrk” (i.e., marker files for Brain Vision Analyzer Software).
 `treat_as_W` numeric vector indicating which values should be treated as ‘wake’.
 Default: NA
 `treat_as_N3` numeric vector indicating which values should be treated